 Although the company relied on industry-known email and web security technology to protect it from phishing attacks, the team found itself frequently “tuning” the security gateways and adding rules to block messages after attacks got through.
 Therefore, executives and end users worried their email was not secure.
 While the IT team can control software updates, they can’t control which links end users click on or whether they fall for a BEC email.
 The team recognized the need for technology to better defend the company against malicious links and phishing attacks.

-The company worked with Cloudflare Area 1 Security to bring the attacks to a halt.
-Area 1’s innovative technology continuously and proactively crawls the web, discovering phishing campaigns and infrastructure before attacks launch.
+The company worked with Cloudflare to bring the attacks to a halt.
+Cloudflare's innovative technology continuously and proactively crawls the web, discovering phishing campaigns and infrastructure before attacks launch.
 On average, the solution detects malicious sites and payloads a full 24 days before industry benchmarks.
-The resulting early insight and threat information empowers the Area 1 anti-phishing service to detect and block phish that other defenses miss, adding a layer of protection against attacks.
+The resulting early insight and threat information empowers Cloudflare's anti-phishing service to detect and block phish that other defenses miss, adding a layer of protection against attacks.

-To evaluate effectiveness, Area 1 was deployed with the company’s Gmail instance.
-The Area 1 service is automated, operationally simple, and cloud-based, so it required no new on-site equipment.
+To evaluate effectiveness, Cloudflare was deployed with the company’s Gmail instance.
+The Cloudflare service is automated, operationally simple, and cloud-based, so it required no new on-site equipment.

-In addition to protecting against phishing email, Area 1 also includes a recursive DNS service that protects against web-based attacks.
-The company successfully deployed the Area 1 recursive DNS service with their Windows DNS server to block end-user access to phishing sites.
-The Area 1 service is updated hourly with newly discovered phishing domains to maximize protection.
+In addition to protecting against phishing email, Cloudflare also includes a recursive DNS service that protects against web-based attacks.
+The company successfully deployed the Cloudflare recursive DNS service with their Windows DNS server to block end-user access to phishing sites.
+The Cloudflare service is updated hourly with newly discovered phishing domains to maximize protection.